Synonym(s)

 Group of > 50 hereditary metabolic diseases caused by malfunctions in the lysosome.
 The lysosome is a cell organelle present in almost all eukaryotic cells.
 Lysosomes contain numerous acid hydrolases e.g. proteases, nucleases, lipases.
 Their most important task is the hydrolytic cleavage of foreign or endogenous substances (proteins, polysaccharides, nucleic acids, glycolipids).
 Lysosomes thus act as a kind of "garbage chute" that removes the cell's degradation products produced during metabolic processes.

-Generally, lysosomal storage diseases are divided into three groups into:
+In general, lysosomal storage diseases are divided into three groups::

-Depending on the accumulated class of substances, a distinction is made between:
+Depending on the accumulated substance class, a distinction is made between:

-So far known disease patterns with mutated enzyme/transporter as well as the corresponding chromosome/gene locus
+Disease patterns known to date with mutated enzyme/transporter and the associated chromosome/gene locus

 Mucopolysaccharidoses

-Mucopolysaccharidoses are based on a defect of the lysosomal glycosidases.
+Mucopolysaccharidoses are based on a defect in the lysosomal glycosidases.
 They lead to the accumulation of proteoglycans.

 Morquio syndrome type A (MPS IVA) Enzyme defect of N-acetyl-glucosamine-6-sulfate sulfatase (gene locus:16q24.3)